joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 <br><br>

-By the time Burt finally hit the ground, Bee-bee-arr had used what was left of the brakes, and had mostly slowen Burt down, so it was a pretty soft landing.
+By the time Burt finally hit the ground, Bee-bee-arr had used what was left of the brakes, and had mostly slown Burt down, so it was a pretty soft landing.
 The gentle dirt of the farm field had a nice new trough, but there wasn't much of a crater.

 Burt had crashed about as cleanly as a spaceship frog could be expected to.